 #3 Reach Out To Asia Fender Stratocaster – $2.7 million

-The Fender Stratocaster was sold at $2.7 million in 2015 by Sotheby’s.
+The Fender Stratocaster was sold at $2.7 million in 2015 by Sotheby’s, making it the most expensive guitars in the world at the time.
 The Fender Stratocaster resulted from Bryan Adams’ “Reach Out To Asia” tour, which was aimed at supporting the Indian Ocean earthquake and tsunami victims in 2004, which killed approximately 230,000 people from 14 countries.

 “Reach Out To Asia” Fender Stratocaster is unique as it features the signatures of the most famous rock stars inscribed throughout its body.
 Nineteen artists signed the guitar with signatures from Eric Clapton, Jeff Beck, Jimmy Page, Brian May, Mick Jagger, Brian Adams, Keith Richards, David Gilmour, Liam Gallagher, as well as Angus and Malcolm Young.